 *Q: How will guests know where their seats are located once they arrive at Wrigley Field?

-A: In advance of the 2019 season, we will update our ballpark signage to reflect the new Section/Row/Seat configuration.
+*A: In advance of the 2019 season, we updated our ballpark signage to reflect the new Section/Row/Seat configuration.
 In addition, an updated map of Wrigley Field is available on Cubs.com/SeatRenumbering as well as an easy-to-use online seat converter and frequently asked questions.